 To help consumers make informed decisions when buying and caring for goods, there are information standards in place requiring suppliers to disclose information.

-There are currently five consumer information standards that are set by regulation under the Fair Trading Act.
+There are currently seven consumer information standards that are set by regulation under the Fair Trading Act.
 To help consumers make informed decisions about the goods they are buying and how to care for them, you must disclose certain information about the goods you are offering to supply.

 As a trader, you cannot contract out of your obligations to consumers under the Fair Trading Act.
 However, there is an exception where you may be able to contract out of some of your obligations when dealing with other traders.